krishnaa-awasthi/cadsoftware.in/README.md

 # Install dependencies
 npm install
+3. Environment Variables
-3. Environment VariablesCreate a .env.local file in the root of your project directory:Code snippet# Resend API Key for sending emails & OTPs
+Create a .env.local file in the root of your project directory:
+Code snippet# Resend API Key for sending emails & OTPs RESEND_API_KEY=re_123456789_your_api_key_here
-RESEND_API_KEY=re_123456789_your_api_key_here
 Note: During development, Resend allows you to send test emails from onboarding@resend.dev to the email registered on your Resend account.
 For production, add and verify your custom domain in the Resend dashboard.4.
 Run Development ServerStart the development server:Bashnpm run dev
 Open http://localhost:3000 in your browser to view the application.🔌 API Endpoints SummaryMethodEndpointDescriptionPayload BodyPOST/api/contactHandles contact form submission{ name, email, message }POST/api/auth/send-otpSends 6-digit OTP to user email{ email }POST/api/auth/verify-otpVerifies submitted OTP code{ email, otp }🛠️ Building for ProductionTo create an optimized production build:Bashnpm run build